 Exchange Program Registration Dates

-Remember that acceptance deadlines will have already expired at some foreign schools by April, so send in your application as early as possible!
+Remember that acceptance deadlines will have already expired at some foreign schools by April(for the fall term) and October (for the spring term), so send in your application as early as possible!

 Exchange Program for the second semester of 2017: February 15 – April 15, 2017

 Applications will not be accepted with incomplete documentation or submitted after April 15.

 Exchange Program during the second semester of 2018: July 25 – September 25

 Applications will not be accepted with incomplete documentation or when submitted after September 25.

 Applications should be submitted to the International Relations Department, and subsequently to the Academic Records Office (SRA) with full documentation; they will be accepted by order of arrival through confirmation of the place by the partner school.